jrroosevelt/VS2PCG/Card clarifications M-R.md

 With his **Enemy Power Analysis**, if the attacker has more than one of the listed items, Nimrod will get the respective powers from all of them, not just one.

 **Note:** "Keyword text" means Keyword Powers in the text box of a card - or in other words, all Keyword Powers except for ![](%%Flight%%) and (Range).

 ^(Source: Rule Insert)

+# Noob Saibot (MC)
+^CardNumber: ^MKE-035, ^MKE-036

+*Set: Mortal Kombat 11*

+**Shadow Clones** makes it so each time you power up Noob Saibot by discarding a Noob Saibot supporting character you get to put that supporting character from your KO pile onto your side.
+Your main character still gets the +1/+1 counter from getting powered up (plus another four +1/+1 counters if you **Amplified Shadow Clones**).

+^(Source: Rule Insert)